syncfusion-content/uwp-docs/uwp/Charts/Adornments.md

 ![Adornments positioning support in UWP Chart](adornments_images/uwp-charts-adornments-series-positioning.png)

-## Smart Labels for Accumulation Series
+## Smart labels for accumulation series

 When you have more datapoints in Pie or Doughnut series, the adornment labels might get overlap with each other.
 SfChart provides built-in support to avoid these overlapping by using [`EnableSmartLabels`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.CircularSeriesBase.html#Syncfusion_UI_Xaml_Charts_CircularSeriesBase_EnableSmartLabels) property.